-- Urgent need to reduce carbon emissions from our transport network to address climate change. - Demand for both commuter and short-term parking in New Lynn compounded by issues with feeder-bus schedules. - Increasing congestion and lack of resilience of the public transport network. - Lack of accessibility and convenient public transport options to and from some parts of the Whau (e.g. Green Bay, Kelston, Rosebank peninsula). - Lack of useable, high-quality public open spaces particularly around high-density housing.
+- Urgent need to reduce carbon emissions from our transport network to address climate change. - Demand for both commuter and short-term parking in New Lynn compounded by issues with feeder-bus schedules. - Increasing congestion and lack of resilience of the public transport network. - Lack of useable, high-quality public open spaces particularly around high-density housing.

-- Existing public transport links to the city centre from New Lynn and Avondale with improvements upon the delivery of the City Rail Link. - Active transport options with the New Lynn to Avondale and Waterview shared paths. - Innovative transport solutions and micro mobility options. - Katoa Ka Ora Speed Management Plan to address high rate of deaths and serious injuries across our transport network. - Ongoing commercial and residential development. - Coordinated feedback and advocacy on shared matters with neighbouring local boards, such as active transport connections with Henderson-Massey and Waitākere Ranges Local Boards.
+- Existing public transport links to the city centre from New Lynn and Avondale with improvements upon the delivery of the City Rail Link. - Active transport options with the New Lynn to Avondale and Waterview shared paths. - Innovative transport solutions and micro mobility options. - Katoa Ka Ora Speed Management Plan to address high rate of deaths and serious injuries across our transport network. - Ongoing commercial and residential development. - Coordinated feedback and advocacy on shared matters with neighbouring local boards, such as active transport connections with Henderson-Massey and Waitākere Ranges Local Boards

-What we want to achieve (Objectives) What we will deliver in the next 3 years (Key initiatives) What success looks like (Measure of success) Safe and welcoming parks and urban spaces Improve open spaces, considering public need for shade, shelter, drinking fountains, and toilets Projects meet objectives and are delivered on budget that support community interaction Progress upgrades to key parks and reserves with accessibility considerations throughout project development to support community inclusion Renewals meet intended outcomes and are delivered on schedule and budget
+What we want to achieve (Objectives) What we will deliver in the next 3 years (Key initiatives) What success looks like (Measure of success) Safe and welcoming parks and urban spaces that support community Improve open spaces, considering public need for shade, shelter, drinking fountains, and toilets Projects meet objectives and are delivered on budget interaction Progress upgrades to key parks and reserves with accessibility considerations throughout project development to support community inclusion Renewals meet intended outcomes and are delivered on schedule and budget